jmwingenroth/WQ_LSTM/data query/documentation.md

 ## GHCND Site Selection and Data Query

 For each of the 9 NWIS sites, a list of all GHCND sites collecting one or more variables of interest (listed below) within a geographic projected ellipse (Δlat^2 + Δlon^2 < 0.2) was formed and the approximate distance (km) to the corresponding NWIS site was calculated.
+This includes sites up to 40-50 km from the NWIS site.
 Data were pulled from all of these sites from 2010-01-01 to near the present (currently results in a little over half a million GHCND site x day rows).

 ### Meteorological variables (and GHCND abbreviations)